 For instance, lactose intolerance is often confused with cow’s milk allergy and avoidance of dairy is often considered the only alternative for the lactose intolerant.

 This white book, developped in collaboration with the WGO, is a review of scientific publications that brings a better understanding of lactose intolerance and the risks of a restrictive diet.

 In 2014, the Danone Institute International in partnership the American Society for Nutrition organized the 2nd Global Summit of the Health Effects of Yogurt, during the Nutrition Sessions organized by the American Society for Nutrition during Experimental Biology 2014, in San Diego USA.

 The proceedings of the Summit has been published in 2015 in a Supplement of the Nutrition Reviews.

-In 2013, the Danone Institute International created the Yogurt in Nutrition: Initiative for a Balanced Diet in partnership the American Society for Nutrition and together, they organized the first Global Summit of the Health Effects of Yogurt, during the Nutrition Sessions organized by the American Society for Nutrition during Experimental Biology 2013, in Boston USA.
+In 2013, the Danone Institute International created the Yogurt in Nutrition: Initiative for a Balanced Diet in partnership the American Society for Nutrition and together, they organized the 1st Global Summit of the Health Effects of Yogurt, during the Nutrition Sessions organized by the American Society for Nutrition during Experimental Biology 2013, in Boston USA.

-The proceedings of the Summit has been published in 2014 in a Supplement of the American Journal of Clinical Nutrition.
+The proceedings of the Summit have been published in 2014 in a Supplement of the American Journal of Clinical Nutrition.

 In order to provide insights in the short-term health economic impact of maternal overweight, gestional diabetes and related macrosomia, a health economic framework was designed.
 The pilot study also aims to encourage further health technology assessments, based on country – and population – specific data.